Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Details on the Bayesian estimation framework for the latent class model

 \subsection{Estimation of model with $J>3$ values of the ordered outcome}

-The Bayesian latent class estimation framework developed in Sections \ref{ord} -- \ref{num2} relies on the ordered outcome variable $y_i$, the resolution method, taking three values.
+The Bayesian latent class estimation framework of Sections \ref{sec:model} relies on the ordered outcome variable $y_i$, the resolution method, taking three values.
 However, in several practical applications $y_i$ can take $J>3$ values.
 For instance, consumer ratings of products and credit ratings assigned to firms are ordered outcomes that typically span over five or more categories.
-In this section, we provide an extension of our latent class model that allows the ordered outcome variable $y_i$ to take $J>3$ values and develop a collapsed Gibbs sampler for posterior inference in that model.
+In this section, we provide an extension of our latent class model that allows the ordered outcome variable $y_i$ to take $J>3$ values and develop a \texttt{CG} sampler for posterior inference in that model.

 The sampling algorithm is based on the identification scheme used in Section \ref{sec:likelihood} where we set $\gamma_{1,s} = 0$ and $\gamma_{J-1,s} = 1$ for $s\in\{1,2\}$.
 In order to ensure that the ordering of the $J-1$ cut-points, namely $\gamma_{1,s}<\cdots<\gamma_{J-1,s}$, is preserved without having to resort to the introduction of computationally intensive constraints into the estimation procedure, the following transformation proposed in \cite{chen2000bayesian} is used,